h2non/rocky/README.md

 Migrating systems if not a trivial thing, and it's even more complex if we're talking about production systems that require high availability.
 Taking care of consistency and public interface contract should be a premise in most cases.

-`rocky` was initially created to become an useful tool for assisting during a backend migration strategy, however it could be useful for many other [scenarios](#when-rocky-could-be-useful).
+`rocky` was initially created to become an useful tool to assist during a backend migration strategy, later it was improved to cover so many other [scenarios](#when-rocky-could-be-useful).

 ### Design